markabrahams/node-net-snmp/README.md

    error occurred

-Once the `doneCallback` function has been called the request is complete and the `requestCallback` function will no longer be called.
+Once the `doneCallback` function has been called the request is complete and the `feedCallback` function will no longer be called.

 If the `feedCallback` function returns a `true` value when called no more `get()` or `getBulk()` method calls will be made and the `doneCallback` will